hamedasgari20/python-books/architecture-patterns-python/notes.md

 Software systems, tend toward chaos.
-When we first start building a new system, we have grand ideas that our code will be clean and well ordered, but over time we find that it ends up a number of confusing classes and util modules.
+When we first start building a new system, we have grand ideas that our code will be clean and well ordered, but over time we find that it ends up a number of confusing classes and modules.
 This is so common that software engineers have their own term for chaos: the Big Ball of Mud anti-pattern.

 ![](images/big_ball_of_mud.png "Big ball of mud")